juju-solutions/bigtop/bigtop-deploy/juju/hadoop-spark-dev/README.md

 to verify that the bundle is working as expected.

 ## Smoke Test
-The charms for each core component (namenode, resourcemanager, and slave) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
+The charms for each core component (namenode, resourcemanager, slave, and spark) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
 Note that the 'slave' component runs extensive tests provided by Apache Bigtop and may take up to 30 minutes to complete.